 It’s probably important to say here that Dr Barry Nyle enters the black psychedelic slime willingly; he then forces Elena to undergo the mind-altering experiment when she is a child.
 So consent, I think, again is very important.
 The instinct of survival, versus the drive towards self-destruction.

 It may be true that the story of the pervy old man is dying out.
 Over the years he has represented variously the corruption of the Catholic Church; the identity struggles of post-Apartheid South Africa; the fear of old age and death; generally, the abuse of power by the strong towards the weak.
 As more writers of the non-white male type continue emerging, we embark upon a new journey of exploring other kinds of narratives, narratives previously unheard of.
 But I hold a place in my heart for the dirty old man, featuring, as he does, in some of my favourite books and films.
 He exemplifies a dark side of sexuality – obsession, violence, lust, domination, objectification – that will not disappear, and should not be ignored.

-Further reading: see here for a fuller explanation of Beyond the Black Rainbow (yes I am obsessed).
+Further reading: see here for a fuller explanation of Beyond the Black Rainbow (yes, I am obsessed with this film).